 My name is Casey Kennedy.
 I live in Toronto, and I’m a speech-language pathologist who stutters.
 I am on the Board of Directors of the CSA as the SLP Liaison.
 Growing up with a stutter sometimes made me feel frustrated and isolated.
 I felt as though no one else understood how it felt to stutter.
 When I first stumbled into the world of stuttering self-help support groups in 2013, it was such a life changing experience for me.
 That’s why I am involved with the CSA – to help connect Canadians who stutter, because I know how important it can be.
 I love hearing people’s stories, and sharing in our similarities and differences.
 I love that when I’m around other people who stutter I feel even freer to stutter to my heart’s content.
 Being involved in the stuttering community continues to normalize stuttering for me, which helps me in my personal journey of acceptance.
 Fun fact about me – I’m into genealogy (family history) and have traced back my family tree to the 1500s!
 Oh, and I can recite, on demand, the first 40 digits of pi.
 Go ahead.
 Ask me.

 I got involved with CSA when I helped out with the National conference in 2007, as I had fond memories of the conferences I attended in the 1990s.
-I had been involved with the British Columbia association (BCAPS) when I lived out there, but moved back to Ontario in 2000.
 Originally I was just going to create a website for the conference.
-At that time, however, there was some disunity within the organization, and I thought a general organizational website could be a tool to bring people together and attract new people.
+At that time there was some disunity within the organization, and I thought a general organizational website could be a tool to bring people together and attract new people.